The department is a member agency of the NSW Marine Estate Management Authority (MEMA).

 The Coastal Design Guidelines for NSW were published in 2003.
 They provide urban design guidance for coastal areas in order to ensure coastal settlements are appropriate for our unique coastal environments.

 We are updating the coastal urban design guidance as part of Initiative Two - delivering healthy coastal habitats with sustainable use and development.
+Share your feedback on the draft 2022 Coastal Design Guideline.

 The revised guidelines will reflect best practice urban design and provide useful guidance for planners and urban designers to assist them in creating sustainable and resilient settlements that respond well to their unique coastal environments.